By default, Twilio automatically handles a specific set of opt-in/opt-out related keywords, such as

 - Add country-specific overrides, if needed (e.g. a unique set of keywords for Mexico mobile users)

 Once your Advanced Opt-Out options are set, these customized opt-out settings will automatically be used in response to any keyword messages received to the short code and long code numbers associated with the Messaging Service.
+As of March 2021, these also apply to any WhatsApp senders in the Messaging Service.

 Twilio will automatically handle replies to the keywords you've configured, but we will still let you know when you receive a message containing these keywords.
 If you have configured your Messaging Service to send incoming messages to a webhook, Twilio will POST the opt-out, help, or opt-in messages to your webhook to help you track these events.
 These will arrive with an extra parameter